Impact on Target

 - If the mean values are estimated as significantly different, a square is added next to the Impact bar:

-for t-test
+for the t-test -

 for BEST